freedomofpress/securedrop-docs/docs/servers.rst

   remember to propagate your choices through the rest of the installation process.

-Below are the configurations you should enter, assuming you used the network settings from the network firewall guide for a 3 NIC or 4 NIC firewall.
+Below are the configurations you should enter, assuming you used the default network settings from the network firewall guide.
 If you did not, adjust these settings accordingly.

 -  *Application Server*: